pubnub/auth-chat-demo/README.md

   },
   pubnub: {
     secret_key: 'sec-c-M2U0NDI3....', // get it from PubNub Admin portal
-    auth_key: '...' // anything you want
+    auth_key: '...' // any string you want
   }
 };
 ```